Creating a Git Remote Repository from a Local Host

 [01] Prerequisites

-- To regenerate an existing token: select the token name, then click
+To regenerate an existing token: select the token name, then click Regenerate token.

 [03] Using the API

-Reference: GitHub API — Create an organization repository
+Reference: GitHub API — Create a repository for the authenticated user

 1